orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

 Now for the fun sentence of the blog post:
 We've built orchestration inside Netflix Conductor so that it is the conductor of a musical orchestration.

+Do you want to try this yourself?
+The workflow is available on the [Orkes Playground](https://play.orkes.io/workflowDef/minuet_trio), and there are 4 workers polling: minuet_a, minuet_b, trio_c and trio_d.